JRBoland/JamesBoland_T1A2/readme.md

 *Sitemap created with [draw.io](https://draw.io)*

-*I have full license over all other images on the site*
+*I either own, created, or have full license over all other images on the website.*